Social impact of the COVID-19 pandemic: Political impacts

 A number of provincial-level administrators of the Chinese Communist Party (CCP) were dismissed over their handling of the quarantine efforts in Central China, a sign of discontent with the political establishment's response to the outbreak in those regions.
-Some experts believe this is likely in a move to protect Communist Party general secretary Xi Jinping from people's anger over the coronavirus pandemic.
-Some commentators have suggested that outcry over the disease could be a rare protest against the CCP.
+Some experts, such as political scientists Dali Yang and Willy Wo-Lap Lam, believed this to likely be a move to protect Communist Party general secretary Xi Jinping from people's anger over the coronavirus pandemic.
+A news report published by the Financial Times expressed that outcry over the disease was a rare instance of protest against the CCP in China.
 Additionally, protests in the special administrative region of Hong Kong have strengthened due to fears of immigration from mainland China.
 Taiwan has also voiced concern over being included in any travel ban involving the People's Republic of China (PRC) due to the "one-China policy" and its disputed political status.
 Further afield, the treasurer of Australia was unable to keep a pledge to maintain a fiscal surplus due to the effect of the coronavirus on the economy.
 A number of countries have been using the outbreak to show their support to China, such as when Prime Minister Hun Sen of Cambodia made a special visit to China with an aim to showcase Cambodia's support to China in fighting the outbreak of the epidemic.

 The United States president Donald Trump was criticised for his response to the pandemic.
 He was accused of making several misleading or false claims, of failing to provide adequate information, and of downplaying the pandemic's significance.
 Trump was also criticised for having closed down the global health security unit of the United States National Security Council, which was founded to prepare the government for potential pandemics.
 Research suggests that the pandemic was a contributing factor to his failure to win reelection in the 2020 United States presidential election.

-The Government of the Islamic Republic of Iran has been heavily affected by the virus, with at least two dozen members (approximately 10%) of the Iranian legislature being infected, as well as at least 15 other current or former top government officials, including the vice-president.
+The Government of the Islamic Republic of Iran was heavily affected by the virus, with at least two dozen members (approximately 10%) of the Iranian legislature being infected, as well as at least 15 other current or former top government officials, including the vice-president.
 Advisers to Ali Khamenei and Mohammad Javad Zarif have died from the disease.
-The spread of the virus has raised questions about the future survival of the regime.
+The spread of the virus has raised questions about the future survival of the regime and continuity of operations.